I Went 10 Days Without Eating Sugar And It Was Harder Than Giving Up Sex

 Pros: I shed some weight.
 Since consuming sugar may stall the hormone that lets your body know “I’m full,” I felt less hungry during the day and felt satiated sooner.
 More importantly, I gained massive amounts of energy I didn’t know my body could tap into.

-Cons: I experienced noticeably more indigestion, most likely from eating more complex carbohydrates, cheese, and massive amounts of fruits and veggies.
+Cons: I experienced noticeably more indigestion, likely from eating more complex carbohydrates, cheese, and massive amounts of fruits and veggie.
 (I’m really sorry, desk mates.)
 This seems manageable with a Beano regiment and drinking more water to flush out the system.

-Very infrequently did I feel as if I was “missing out” in a social situation because I was sugar-free.
+Very infrequently did I feel like I was “missing out” in a social situation because I was sugar-free.
 If you looked hard enough, every temptation had an alternative option.
 At the club?
 Order plain hard liquor.
 At the office, grab a handful of unsweetened almonds instead of granola clusters.

 Since completing the Fed Up Challenge, I’ve reunited with sugar-free chocolate pudding (because artificial sugars were banned, too); but I’ve tried my best to maintain the rules otherwise.
-Candy cravings persist, but they pass quicker than before.
+Candy cravings persist, but pass more quickly.
 Still, I’ve gotten lazy about reading nutritional labels and instead rely on my judgment.
 The scale at the gym tells me that my judgment is, more often than not, wrong.

 Regardless, I’m glad I did the Fed Up Challenge for the sheer satisfaction that comes with completing it.